chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/video_script_5min.md

 Traditionally, these decisions relied on intuition, anecdotal experience, and past box office numbers.
 But historical ticket sales alone don't capture the full picture.
 Public interest shifts.
 Digital platforms like YouTube and Wikipedia reveal what audiences are searching for right now.
 Seasonal patterns matter.
 The calendar matters.

-The Title Scoring App brings all these factors together into a single, intelligent forecast.
+The Title Scoring App brings all these factors together into a single, data-driven forecast.

 ---